 Annually, members will be required to submit a Disclosure of Conduct form and annual dues.
-The member's annual dues and Disclosure of Conduct must be current before an application for recertification will be granted.
-Disclosures of Conduct/Liability shall be submitted to the Commission and Standards Committee to determine if certification should be continued.
+The member's annual dues and Disclosure of Conduct (Part E of the Recertification Standards) must be current before an application for recertification will be granted.
+Disclosures of Conduct/Liability shall be submitted to the Standards Committee to determine if certification should be continued.